Salabat Jung: Conquest of Northern Circars by the French

 Feeling himself sufficiently strong, Bussy now decided to march against Aurangabad.
 Prior to this, he sent a letter to Salabat Jung, in which he reminded him that if he became the Deccan Subahdar it was mainly due to the efforts of the French.
 Saunders, the English Governor, remarked;

 De Bussy in Aurangabad in November 1753.
 His journey to Aurangabad was full of obstacles and he had to meet the silent opposition of the people, inspired by the manoeuvres of Syed Lashkar Khan.
 Seeing this, Bussy decided to enter Aurangabad in full battle array; Syed Lashkar Khan seeing the preparations made by Bussy decided to yield and opened negotiations with the latter.
 On Bussy's arrival, Syed Lashkar Khan at the head of 21 nobles mounted on elephants went to receive him.
 Bussy, when he met them, contrived to arrange their order of arrival in such a manner that they had to dismount first as though doing obeisance to the French General.

 On approaching Bussy, the Diwan, Syed Lashkar Khan dismounted from his elephant and bowed to the French General, seeing which, the other Deccan nobles followed suit.
 Bussy, getting down from his elephant embraced the Diwan.
 The latter then offered to surrender his official seals as a token of his resignation.
-Bussy, was shrewd enough to perceive that Syed Lashkar Khan was popular with the people, and whatever intrigues he had carried on against the French he had done for the noble purpose of ridding his country and his ruler of foreign domination.
-So Bussy, realised, that however much he desired to get rid of the minister, making him resign openly was not the proper method.
+De Bussy perceived that Syed Lashkar Khan was popular with the people, and whatever intrigues he had carried on against the French he had done for the noble purpose of ridding his country and his ruler of foreign domination.
+De Bussy realised that however much he desired to get rid of the minister, making him resign openly was not the proper method.
 Hence he refused to accept the seals, and mildly hinted to the Diwan, that he would be satisfied with the cession of the Northern Circars to the French.

 The Northern Circars, constituted the most fertile coastal strip of the Nizam's Dominions.
 They were watered by the three important rivers of the Deccan, the Krishna River, the Godavari and the Gundlakamma.
 Syed Lashkar Khan was loath to part with those fertile regions and he asked De Bussy, whether he would not be satisfied with territorial grants in the interior; but on finding that Bussy had set his heart on the acquisition of the Northern Circars alone, he gave way.
 On 23 November, a grand court was held at Aurangabad, and the treaty of Aurangabad, was signed between Salabat Jung and the French.
 By this treaty the four Northern Circars, Ellore, Mustafanagar (Kondapalli) Rajahmundry and Srikakulam (Chicacole) were granted to the French.
 The Sarkars were personally conferred on Bussy towards the maintenance of the French troops.
 It was also decided that the revenues of the Circars should be spent exclusively for disbursing the pay of the French troops.